-Couple things to note about different kinds of Jjajangmyeons -
+Couple things to note about different kinds of Jajangmyeons –

-- 간짜장면 Kaan Jjajangmyeon – more intense flavor because the sauce is condensed (just black bean paste and vegetables, little water) also more expensive
+- 간짜장면 Kaan Jajangmyeon – more intense flavor because the sauce is condensed (just black bean paste and vegetables, little water) also more expensive

-- 짜장면 Jjajangmyeon – water or broth added to Kaan Jjajang so it’s milder in flavor
+- 짜장면 Jajangmyeon – water or broth added to Kaan Jajang so it’s milder in flavor

-- 삼선간짜장면 Samseon Kaan Jjajangmyeon – ‘sam’ means 3 and ‘seon’ means taste.
+- 삼선간짜장면 Samseon Kaan Jajangmyeon – ‘sam’ means 3 and ‘seon’ means taste.
 Traditionally, it contains 3 kinds of seafood like squid, sea cucumber and shrimp in addition to pork and veggies.

-- 사천짜장면 Sahcheon Jjajangmyeon – Sahcheon (사천) means Szechuan. as with many things Szechuan, it had added spiciness
+- 사천짜장면 Sahcheon Jajangmyeon – Sahcheon (사천) means Szechuan. as with many things Szechuan, it had added spiciness

-The version I’m making here is Kaan Jjajang.
-You can easily make regular Jjajangmyeon by adding more water or broth.
+The version I’m making here is Kaan Jajang.
+You can easily make regular Jajangmyeon by adding more water or broth.

 Servings: 3 Cooking Time: 35 min Difficulty: Medium

-- 1/2 C Chinese black bean paste (춘장 choonjang)
+- 1/2 C Chinese black bean paste (춘장 chunjang/choonjang)